mattesun/Islais-Creek/Guidebook.md

 LEASH
 Absolutely necessary.
 Prevents loss of boat and possibility of drowning secondary to boat loss.
+Only one person on the OC2 should be leashed.

 DRY BAG WITH PHONE
 Required to contact Coast Guard in case of emergency.
 Plus you can also take pictures and track workouts with it!